When we first heard about the concept of cat litter alternatives, we were skeptical about their effectiveness compared to traditional options.

 5. Chicken Feed

-We have friends that found chicken feed worked really well and is even more lightweight than the wood alternatives mentioned today.
+We have friends who found that chicken feed worked really well and is even lighter than the wood alternatives mentioned today.

 That is because they are made of ground corn and other grains.

-We enjoyed using it because like pine pellets, it comes in pellets in dry form, but when you get it wet, crumbles, making cleaning with a sifting tray easier.
+We enjoyed using it because, like pine pellets, it comes in dry form, but when you get it wet, it crumbles, making cleaning with a sifting tray easier.

 Alternatives like wood shavings and pine pellets did not make a really big mess, all things considered, but they did leave things dusty if we did not clean often.